vsternbach/python-yeelightbt/README.md

-# Python library for Yeelight Bedside lamp
+# Python library for Yeelight BLE lamps

 This library allows controlling Yeelight's bluetooth-enabled [bedside lamp](http://www.yeelight.com/en_US/product/yeelight-ctd) and [Candela](https://www.yeelight.com/en_US/product/gingko) devices.

-**Note that this library is not actively maintained, however, patches are very welcome.**
+Note: this library is a fork and contains modifications of the original library to allow running it as systemd service using redis pubsub

-Candelas support only setting the light on and off, and adjusting the brightness.
+It is intended to run on RPI and was tested with Yeelight Candela lights only.
+Candelas support only setting the light on and off and adjusting the brightness.

 Currently supported features:
 * State